-Question Answer Mark Number Indicative content 8 (d) AO2 Reasons for supporting this statement could be: • men and women were both created in God's image • holy books show that men and women are equal in the eyes of God • St Paul said men and women are all 'one in Christ' Reasons for not supporting this statement could be: women are different to men so should have different roles St Paul said women should be silent in Church some scriptures teach that women should have different roles Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 8 (d) AO2 Indicative content Reasons for supporting this statement could be: men and women were created equally by Allah men and women will be judged on their piety not their gender men and women can both worship in the mosque Reasons for not supporting this statement could be: traditionally women have different roles to men women do not need to go to the mosque women are not suited to leadership Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: Candidates who do not refer to Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for • a simple reason 2 marks for 3 a developed reasonor two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion1 mark fora simple reason 3 2 marks fora developed reasonor two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason
+Award marks as follows: Candidates who do not refer to Islam in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for 3 a developed reason or two simple reasons 3 marks for 5 three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason 3 or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason